JonesKwameOsei/Terraform-Infrastructure-as-Code/README.md

 terraform state list
 ```
 ![image](https://github.com/JonesKwameOsei/Terraform/assets/81886509/c99dfd3c-6570-405f-9fbc-ab6d0d85b06d)<p>
 The code above returned one list, **aws_vpc.mtc-vpc**, the vpc we created.
-If we want to return all the componenets of the resource (VPC) created, We must run:
+If we want to return all the components of the resource (VPC) created, We must run:
 ```
 terraform state show aws_vpc.mtc-vpc
 ```
 ![image](https://github.com/JonesKwameOsei/Terraform/assets/81886509/8b448071-2e6b-47c2-9a72-36c5b223656d)<p>
-If there are numerous resources, we can list all simultanously with by running:
+If there are numerous resources, we can list all simultaneously by running:
 ```
 terraform show
 ```
 ![image](https://github.com/JonesKwameOsei/Terraform/assets/81886509/207804d0-5ab2-4c99-9018-74c7ded80d71)<p>
-This lists every resources we have provisioned.
+This lists every resource we have provisioned.
 We only have one resource, hence, only one was listed.

 ## Unprovisioning Resources
-Terraform comes with the ability build and tear down infrastructure.
-Here, we will delete the VPC created with the **destroy** commanad by running:
+Terraform comes with the ability to build and tear down infrastructure.
+Here, we will delete the VPC created with the **destroy** command by running:
 ```
 terraform destroy -auto-approve
 ```